Local Elections Disclosure Information

 The FRPC system also includes information about contributors who, during a general local election or by-election, made campaign contributions with a value of $100 or more to a candidate or elector organization.
-Other information includes the date and value of each contribution and the class of the contributor.
-If the contributor is an organization, the names of two directors or principal officials are also disclosed.
+It also includes total permitted anonymous contributions and contributions of less than $100.

 Contributions made to third party sponsors and non-election assent voting advertising sponsors are not campaign contributions as defined by LECFA and therefore are not included in the campaign contributions database.